Solving Work-Related Problems

 Topic Overview

-The Gateway Qualifications Level 2 Certificate in Employability Skills is designed to equip you with the essential skills, knowledge, and attitudes needed to succeed in the workplace.
-This qualification covers key areas such as self-development, teamwork, communication, and problem-solving, all of which are highly valued by employers.
-By completing this certificate, you will demonstrate that you are ready for employment or further training, making you a more competitive candidate in the job market.
+The Gateway Qualifications Entry Level Award in Employability Skills (Entry 3) is designed to help you develop the essential skills needed to succeed in the workplace.
+This qualification covers key areas such as communication, teamwork, problem-solving, and self-management.
+By completing this award, you will build a strong foundation for further study or employment, gaining practical skills that employers value.

 Key Concepts